Narusawa, Yamanashi Prefecture, Japan

 I took to the hot spring like a flopping fish.
 It was the most welcoming 42 degrees I had experienced.
 Steam was rising from the pool enough to warm the lower half of my face.
 My forehead, though, was stung by freezing dew.
 Hence, the handy face towel.

 Just as I was feeling cozy, we were off to the next bath downstairs.
 It dawned on me just then: My hosts wanted me to try ALL the various baths!
-We hopped out again, cupping my crotch with my hands.
+I hopped out again, cupping my crotch with my hands.
 To protect it from the cold.

 The lower floor baths:

 Cavern Bath: There was a serious dungeon vibe in this bath, not recommended for the claustrophobic.
 Crouching through a small irregular opening, we stepped into the pool in semi-darkness.
 Trapped steam heated even the exposed parts of our bodies.

 Steam Bath: This was a more straightforward arrangement: a dim and misty sauna with benches.
 The steam was overpowering to my taste, although it killed the cold most effectively.

 Carbonate Bath: Hydrogen carbonate bubbled up in this bath.
 I giggled as bubbles flowed over my legs and felt them go up my bare bum.
 They were said to be detoxifying.
 It was a tonic for a tired and toxic ski student.

 Aroma Bath: The floral smell easily made this my favorite bath.
 Steam and a subtle scent of lavender emanated from the pool.
 It was the most relaxing onsen drawing on the combined power of hot spring and aromatherapy.
 I emerged from the pool feeling and smelling fresh like a basket of flowers.